"Are you sure you want to eat here?"

 We also had Eggs Benedict (Php 90).

 The "Kanto-fied" Eggs Benedict is white bread topped with ham, poached eggs and smothered in hollandaise sauce.
-I was really impressed on how this dish was plated.
+I was really impressed with how this dish was plated.
 The hollandaise sauce could be creamier and milder for my taste.
 However, my companion liked it that he finished the whole plate easily.

 Since the Fried Oreos weren't available during our visit, we settled with Fluffy Pancake Topped with Goya Ganache and Chocnut (Php 90).